chengzhizhang/Keyphrase_Extraction/README.md

 ## Citation
 Please cite the following paper if you use this codes and dataset in your work.

 >Chengzhi Zhang, Lei Zhao, Mengyuan Zhao, Yingyi Zhang.
-Enhancing Keyphrase Extraction from Academic Articles with their Reference Information. *Scientometrics*, 2021(in press)
+Enhancing Keyphrase Extraction from Academic Articles with their Reference Information. *Scientometrics*, 2021. (in press) [[arXiv]](http://arxiv.org/abs/2111.14106)